 Let’s face it, we all have an online footprint and presence in the workplace.
 Even though we aren’t surfing online and posting in the same ways, we still leave a trail behind us that’s arguably even more monitored than on our private home networks.
-Online behavior at work is now more important than ever.
+The rules of business have changed due to online interaction at work.
 Here are some useful tips for online etiquette during work hours.

 Email and Chat Platforms

 Email and Chat Platforms like Teams from Office 365 are extremely helpful communication tools used frequently in the workplace.
 Although you may be tempted to send your friend a quick message about something that happened to you that day, we are here to tell you to STOP!

 Your work email address was provided to you by your company and is connected to their server.
 Therefore, you shouldn’t be doing any personal business through it.
 You can utilize chat platforms for general questions and communications.